-Selling, general and administrative, or "SG&A" expenses in the three months ended May 2, 2009 were \$25.3 million compared with \$22.9 million in the three months ended May 3, 2008, an increase of \$2.4 million, or 10.5%.
-This increase was primarily the result of costs associated with operating 52 new stores subsequent to May 3, 2008 and to a lesser extent increases in infrastructure and administrative staff to support our new store growth.
-As a percentage of net sales, SG&A expenses increased to 33.0% in the three months ended May 2, 2009 from 29.1% in the three months ended May 3, 2008.
-The increase in SG&A expenses as a percentage of net sales was primarily attributable to the increase in store payroll and payroll related costs, additional depreciation on new stores and administrative support for new store growth partially offset by a decrease in stock-based compensation.
+Selling, general and administrative ("SG&A") expenses in the three months ended August 1, 2009 were \$29.9 million compared with \$26.2 million in the three months ended August 2, 2008, an increase of \$3.7 million, or 14.0%.
+This increase was primarily the result of costs associated with a litigation settlement, operating new stores and to a lesser extent increases in infrastructure and administrative staff to support our growth.
+As a percentage of net sales, SG&A expenses increased to 35.0% in the three months ended August 1, 2009 from 28.4% in the three months ended August 2, 2008.
+The increase in SG&A expenses as a percentage of net sales was primarily attributable to litigation settlement costs, an increase in store payroll and payroll related costs, additional depreciation on new stores, and administrative support for new store growth.